 Lucy’s Retired Surfer Bar

-Fun waterside setting with beach level bar, enclosed dining area (and bar).
-Try the zesty shrimp and grits.
+In Biloxi, Lucy’s Retire Surfer Bar has a fun waterside setting with beach level bar and upstairs enclosed dining area (and bar).
+Try the zesty shrimp and grits and key lime pie.

 Lucy’s Retired Surfer Bar: Facebook